pagkly/Zed/Investopedia3/Risk.md

 ## Types of Financial Risk

 Every saving and investment action involves different risks and returns.
-In general, financial theory classifies investment risks affecting asset values into two categories: [systematic risk](https://www.investopedia.com/terms/s/systematicrisk.asp) and [unsystematic risk](https://www.investopedia.com/terms/u/unsystematicrisk.asp).
+In general, financial theory classifies investment risks affecting asset values into two categories: [[systematic risk]](https://www.investopedia.com/terms/s/systematicrisk.asp) and [[unsystematic risk]](https://www.investopedia.com/terms/u/unsystematicrisk.asp).
 Broadly speaking, investors are exposed to both systematic and unsystematic risks.

 Systematic risks, also known as market risks, are risks that can affect an entire economic market overall or a large percentage of the total market.
 Market risk is the risk of losing investments due to factors, such as political risk and macroeconomic risk, that affect the performance of the overall market.
 Market risk cannot be easily mitigated through portfolio diversification.
 Other common types of systematic risk can include interest rate risk, inflation risk, currency risk, liquidity risk, country risk, and sociopolitical risk.